FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 sequence-to-sequence tasks such as neural machine translation.

 ### General Architecture
-A source sentence is read by a standard 1D bidirectional LSTM encoder using end-to-end trained embedding vectors.
+A source sentence is read by a standard (i.e. 1D) bidirectional LSTM encoder using end-to-end trained embedding vectors.
 Its hidden states ![](https://timodenk.com/api/tex2img/h_0%2C%20%5Cdots%2C%20h_n?format=svg) (concatenating both directions) are then used as the inputs in the horizontal dimension of the 2D-LSTM.

-Vertically, the autoregressively generated (embedded) tokens (targets in training mode)
+Vertically, the generated (embedded) tokens
 ![](https://timodenk.com/api/tex2img/y_0%2C%20%5Cdots%2C%20y_m?format=svg) of the respective previous row are given to the 2D cell.
+In training mode, teacher forcing is used (i.e. the correct tokens are used).

 The hidden state of the cell in the last column is then fed into a fully-connected softmax layer which forms the prediction for the next output token.